sylk80/tictactoekata/notes.md

 :dart: Guardians

-:heavy_plus_sign: Player X and Player 0 have to be present
+:heavy_plus_sign: Player X and Player 0 have to be present - :x:, :heavy_check_mark:

 :heavy_plus_sign: empty table has to be initialized